kevin-mau/pychain/README.md

 In your terminal navigate to the location of the cloned repository and run the Streamlit application by using this command:

-`streamlit run pychain.py`.
+`streamlit run pychain.py`

 Then simply enter the attributes of the financial transaction for sender, receiver, and amount.

 There is a PyChain Block Difficulty slider bar at the top-left corner of the web interface.

-When all inputs are entered, then click the "Add Block" button.
+Click the "Add Block" button when all inputs have been entered.

 You can verify the block contents and hashes in the Streamlit drop-down menu.

 Use the "Validate Chain" button to validate the blockchain.

 ---